Skip to content

 Read More

 Talkiatry does not have a favorable rating on the BBB, with multiple reports of unresolved billing issues and ineffective customer support.
-However, there are very few reviews overall, so the bad rating might not paint a full picture.
-It is worth noting that the majority of user issues that have been closed were closed within the last year, indicating that Talkiatry’s customer service may have improved recently.
+Several mention being charged for appointments canceled by their provider, or being billed hundreds of dollars for sessions even with insurance coverage.
+However, there are very few reviews overall, so the poor rating might not paint a full picture, as people come to review platforms like the BBB when they can’t get their issues resolved elsewhere.

 Read More